 Once in a while, you will get search terms that do not match the location indicated for your targeted ads.
 As a result, your advertising cost can go up because your ad was shown to the wrong audience.
 Clicks are wasted when this happens.

-Run a “Search Terms Report” within AdWords to keep track keywords that are generating ineffective leads outside of your defined areas.
+Run a “Search Terms Report” within Ads to keep track keywords that are generating ineffective leads outside of your defined areas.
 Include these terms as negative keywords and omit them from your ad campaign.

 How to Run a Search Terms Report